Implications of Grid-Forming Inverter Parameters on Disturbance Localization and Controllability: Conclusion

 \section{Conclusion}

-This paper demonstrates that the limited effective inertia of multi-loop droop GFMs leads to greater disturbance response localization in a system while also increasing the overall controllability of the inverter frequencies.
-The greater disturbance localization in GFM-dominated systems implies that measurements used for feedback in a WAC system will need to be close to generator nodes to capture GFM frequency response while the increase in controllability in GFM-dominated systems implies that WAC systems will be more effective when actuating GFMs.
+This paper demonstrates that the limited effective inertia of droop GFMs leads to greater disturbance response localization in a system while also increasing the overall controllability of the inverter frequencies.
+The greater disturbance localization in GFM-dominated systems implies that measurements used for feedback in a WAC system will need to be close to generator nodes to capture GFM frequency response, while the increase in controllability in GFM-dominated systems implies that WAC systems will be more effective when actuating at GFMs.
 These takeaways motivate future work on developing a design method for the optimal implementation of WAC systems in modern power systems.
+Next steps in this line of work include extension of the analysis of the localization and controllability properties to networks that are made up of both SGs and GFMs.